ichian01/Public/Simple Exchange/ReadMe.txt

 Simple SQL example of creating an exchange.
-The exchange is an orderbook of fictitious instruments and users.
+The exchange is an order book of fictitious instruments and users.
 Supports adding onto the order book, and executing against it using both limit and market orders.

 By Ignatius "Iggy" Chiang